 The first thing we want to do is click on the button, this opens a panel that lets us select the Groups, Assets, or Vehicles we want to monitor.
 You can click on the icon anytime to open the entities selector dialog.

-Once you have selected your entities you will see their last location on the map.
+Once you have selected your entities the map will adjust to fit them all based on their last known location.
 The entities have the following icons to demonstrate their status

 – stationary or parked and it’s OFFLINE